andredalpisol/Personal-Dashboard/README.md

   <br>
   <br>

-Building a personal dashboard app in Angular, recourses used:
+Building a personal dashboard app in Angular, resources used:
 - Routing;
 - Animation;
 - Service;